SichangHe/sichanghe.github.io/src/notes/class_notes/csci651.md

     - drawback: no guarantee, header overhead, difficult to manage & troubleshoot

+## *On the Naming and Binding of Network Destinations*, Jerome H. Saltzer

+- type of name
+    - name: the thing
+    - address: where
+    - binding: mapping name to address
+    - route/path: how to get there
+- movable; mnemonic; identity

 ## *End-to-end arguments in system design*, J. H. Saltzer, D. P. Reed, D. D. Clark

 - handling failure in middle do not void need to do so